Basic Installation Guidelines

-Carpet installation must be properly planned, estimated and coordinated.
-The installation plan should include accurate measurements, show seam placement and detail areas requiring special considerations, such as unusual room shapes, closets, borders, etc.
+Carpet installation must be properly planned, estimated, and coordinated.
+The installation plan should include accurate measurements, seam placement, and detail areas requiring special considerations, such as unusual room shapes, closets, borders, etc.

 Provide drawings with the approved location of seams, edge moldings, carpet direction and accessories (adhesives, cushion, etc.).

 Provide an appropriate surface upon which to install carpet, including confirmation of concrete moisture and alkali conditions, cleanliness, surface quality, and floor levelness.
 The contractor must also set appropriate room temperatures 48 hours prior to installation (65 to 95 degrees) and provide ventilation during and 48 to 72 hours after installation.